Giovanni Augusto: Corinthians

 On 4 February 2016, it was announced that Giovanni signed with Corinthians for an undisclosed fee.
+A regular starter during his first year, he lost space during the 2017 season.

+On 8 February 2018, Giovanni Augusto was loaned to Vasco da Gama until the end of the year.
 In March 2019, he joined Goiás on loan until the end of the season.